 Before we entered the next church, we had so much fun watching the women dancing and chanting outside the church

-On our way back to the jeep, I got a close-up of one of those typical houses.
+On our way back to the jeep, I took a close-up of one of those typical houses.

-After dinner we went back for the evening celebration.
+After dinner Sue Jane and I went back for the evening celebration.

 We again walked through the crowds of pilgrims.